 ≪Autumn Foliage Spots≫ Kyu-Iwasaki-tei Gardens

-You can see a large ginkgo which is estimated age 400 years
+You can see the Giant Ginkgo which is said to be estimated 400 years old

-Highlights of the autumn foliage of the garden is a large ginkgo which is said to be estimated age 400 years.
+Highlights of the autumn foliage of the garden is the Giant Ginkgo which is said to be estimated age 400 years.
 It is the best time to see from late November to early December every year.

 |Event Name||≪Autumn Foliage Spots≫ Kyu-Iwasaki-tei Gardens|